omar96developer/js-our-team/README.md

 Hello everybody!

-In this project i created my first script for manipulating the DOM at the mouse click, to add a new member of the team, using JavaScript.
+In this project i created my first script for manipulating the DOM at the mouse click, to add a new member in the team, using JavaScript.